| Clip Art Mask

 Spray the now colored coffee filter on top of the white paper.

-Use the hairdryer to dry it.
+Use the hair dryer to dry it.
 Each person makes two coffee

 filters.